Grey-winged trumpeter: Breeding

 Grey-winged trumpeters are polyandrous and cooperative breeders.
 Up to three males mate with the dominant female of the flock, and all members contribute to raising the young.
 The species usually nests in holes in trees that have been excavated by other species, and sometimes also in natural breaks where for instance a trunk has split.
 They do not build a nest in the hole.
 They apparently time their breeding so the eggs hatch at the beginning of the local rainy season when fruit, and especially insects, are abundant.
 The clutch size is two to four eggs but usually three.

 Vocalization

 All trumpeters are highly vocal.
 The grey-winged trumpeter's song is a low humming "wuh-wuh-wuh wuh wuh - -".
 Its alarm call is "loud, harsh 'GRAH' notes".

 In captivity

-Indigenous peoples tame trumpeters as sentinals because of their predator-spotting ability and loud alarm call; they are also thought to kill snakes.
+Indigenous peoples tame trumpeters as sentinels because of their predator-spotting ability and loud alarm call; they are also thought to kill snakes.

 A captive grey-winged trumpeter named Trumpy was kept at Jersey Zoo by the author Gerald Durrell, and was noted for interacting with the people and animals of the zoo.
 "Trumpy" is mentioned several times in Durrell's book "Menagerie Manor".